 - AAA (highest).

-To see the detailed list of guidelines and conformance, click here.
+You can read the detailed list of guidelines and conformance here.

 Level A sets a minimum level of accessibility and does not achieve broad accessibility for many users.
 Generally, most organizations attempt to achieve AA.

 It is crucial to note that if your search interface or any other web component does not comply with the same level of conformance as the rest of your website, then the overall website will also be degraded to the level of compliance of the component.